Discovery, Wonder and Imagination

 We believe in the power of stories to help children grow and develop as people and as learners, and in all year groups children begin their learning each term though a storybook.

-The arts and Sports are very important to us and we employ specialist teachers for Music, French and Sport.
+The arts and Sports are very important to us and we employ specialist teachers for Music, Languages and Sport.

 We are extremely committed to the development of ICT and computing to equip our children for the technological challenges of the 21st century.
 We aim to empower them to safely and effectively navigate the ever changing world of IT.
 Children use desktop, laptop and tablet technology to support their learning across the curriculum.